 Gran says there are only 10,000 of us left in Terezín.
 A year ago there were more than 40,000.
 We have more space, but it only reminds us of everyone we miss.
 We have more food, but it tastes bitter and never fills us up.

-The old woman says that prisoners in the Small Fortress have all been transported to the East.
+The “Old Woman” says that prisoners in the Small Fortress have all been transported to the East.
 If that’s true, then I wish we had been on the transport.
 When I go to the fence now, I never see prisoners.
 But I talk to them anyway.

 “Don’t worry, Mama,” I say.
 “Lenka has your handkerchief.”